-As the Group strives for excellence, stakeholders' feedback is appreciated, especially on topics listed as of the highest importance in the materiality assessment and its ESG approach and performance.
-Please give your suggestions or share your views with us at wealthyway@cwl.com.
+As the Group strives for excellence, we value stakeholders' feedback, particularly on topics identified as of highest importance in the materiality assessment, as well as our ESG approach and performance.
+Please feel free to share your suggestions or views with us at wealthyway@cwl.com.